callstack/react-native-paper/docs/docs/guides/04-fonts.md

 In the latest version fonts in theme are structured based on the `variant` keys e.g. `displayLarge` or `bodyMedium` which are then used in `Text`'s component throughout the whole library.

+:::info
-Note: The default `fontFamily` is different per particular platfrom:
+The default `fontFamily` is different per particular platfrom:

 ```js
 Platform.select({